-• GStreamer 1.0 (or a later 1.x version), including the distribution's "plugins-base", "pluginsgood", "plugins-bad", "plugins-ugly", and "gstreamer-libav" packages
+• GStreamer 1.0 (or a later 1.x version), including the distribution's "plugins-base", "plugins-good", "plugins-bad", "plugins-ugly", and "gstreamer-libav" packages webkit2gtk version 2.16.6

 - If GStreamer isn't included in your Linux distribution, you can download it from the GStreamer page. - Use of certain codes (for example, as in "plugins-ugly") might require a license from the manufacturer of that technology.
 Contact your system administrator for help.